Benefits of walking

 Tips for walking in pregnancy

 Try to walk faster than you normally would so that your heart is beating faster.
-If you’re planning to walk fast or go on longer walks, here are some tips:

 - wear comfortable shoes

 - walk tall and pull your tummy muscles in